Military dictatorship: Africa

 Military dictatorships were one of the two regime types that became common in Africa after decolonization in the 1960s through the 1980s, alongside one-party states.
 At the time of decolonization, no meaningful institutions or national identity existed to maintain democracy or economic growth.
-Due to the colonial history of African nations and the higher frequency of civil than external conflict, militaries in sub-Saharan Africa have struggled to develop as institutions, allowing military dictatorships in Africa to more easily become personalist dictatorships.
+Due to the colonial history of African nations and the higher frequency of civil conflict rather than external conflict, militaries in sub-Saharan Africa struggled to develop as institutions, allowing military strongmen to consolidate power more easily.
 Military oppression had been a common occurrence under colonial rule, and military institutions in Africa were already predisposed to internal control.
 Several African military dictators, such as Hamani Diori of Niger, Jean-Bédel Bokassa of the Central African Republic, and Idi Amin of Uganda, were at one point involved with colonial militaries.
 Ethnic conflict has also prompted military officers to carry out regime change, particularly among post-colonial nations where the military and the civilian government had different ethnic makeups.

 Between 1959 and 2001, 14 African countries experienced at least three successful military coups.
 Nigeria was particularly affected, with six military dictators between two separate regimes.
 The military dictatorship in Nigeria was one of the most prominent in Africa, forming shortly after independence and persisting for most of the century thereafter.
 By 1975, half of African countries were subject to military rule.
 Many African militaries traditionally saw themselves as guardians that oversaw the nation, intervening when civilian government exerted authority over the military.
 Other military dictatorships in Africa sought power simply to provide advantages for its members and its political interests.
 African military dictators often seized power citing a failure of civilian government, banning all political activity and suspending the constitution.
-In many cases, former military dictators in Africa would later seek election as civilian rulers.
+In many cases, former military dictators in Africa later sought election as civilian rulers.
 Several African military dictators nominally adopted socialist messaging to gain support from neighboring one-party socialist dictatorships.

-Public rejection of military dictatorship significantly increased in the 1980s as pro-democracy protests took place across Africa.
+Public rejection of military dictatorship in Africa significantly increased in the 1980s as pro-democracy protests took place across the continent.
 Democratization of military dictatorships became more common by 1995, when approximately half of the countries in Africa were democracies.
 Several of the surviving military dictatorships in Africa also enacted measures to increase citizen participation in local governance.
 Instances of military dictatorships challenging democracy continued, however, with several military governments cancelling elections and overthrowing democratic governments in the 1990s.
 As of 2023, Africa is the only continent that sees regular military coups.